WeatherEdit: Controllable Weather Editing with 4D Gaussian Field

 \textbf{Controllable Weather Simulation.} A key advantage of our method over existing approaches is its ability to generate dynamic weather effects while precisely controlling both the type and severity of weather conditions.
 Additionally, we can flexibly choose whether to introduce weather particles and, if included, adjust their intensity with fine granularity.
 This allows for a range of scenarios, from a static wet road surface without active rainfall to a heavy snowstorm with dense snowfall obscuring visibility.
 To visualize the results, we render edited weather backgrounds and modulate weather severity.
-The weather backgrounds, depicted in \cref{fig:control}b, are reconstructed from 2D editing outputs, with the specific weather type determined by the selected adapters during the editing phase.
-Following this, weather particles are introduced by applying the 4D Gaussian field, as illustrated in Figure \cref{fig:control}c.
-By adjusting particle attributes such as color and opacity, we can simulate various weather particles, including snowflakes, raindrops and fog.
-Moreover, by controlling particle quantity, shape, rotation, and velocity, we can achieve different levels of severity—ranging from light to moderate to heavy precipitation.
-Our approach enables highly flexible and physics-consistent scene manipulation, allowing for the realistic simulation of diverse environmental conditions.
+As shown in Figure~\ref{fig:control}b, backgrounds are reconstructed from 2D editing outputs, with weather type determined by the selected adapters.
+We then apply the 4D Gaussian field to introduce particles (Figure~\ref{fig:control}c).
+By adjusting particle attributes such as color, opacity, shape, rotation, and velocity, we simulate snow, rain, and fog from light to heavy.
+This enables flexible, physically consistent scene manipulation for diverse weather conditions.

 \textbf{Benefits for Downstream Tasks.} We validate the benefits of our simulation as data augmentation for a downstream semantic segmentation task on adverse weather dataset such as ACDC\cite{sakaridis2021acdc}, MUSE\cite{brodermann2024muses}.
 We simulate 1273 frames of edited weather scenes and use HRDA\cite{hoyer2022hrda} and MIC\cite{hoyer2023mic} for training.
 As shown in Table~\ref{tab:acdc_muse_comparison}, our simulated data boosts the performance across both datasets and models, with mIoU gains up 14.9\%.
 This demonstrates that our simulated scenes effectively enhance model robustness under adverse weather conditions, validating the utility of WeatherEdit for downstream tasks.